 Deepen your education and knowledge during this comprehensive and practical approach to yoga.
-Specialize in Vinyasa flow and will cover alignment, adjustments, philosophy, restorative, pre/postnatal Hatha Yoga and an overall understanding of all yoga.
+Specialize in Vinyasa flow and will cover alignment, adjustments, philosophy, restorative, pre/post-natal, Hatha, Iyengar and an overall understanding of all yoga.
+200 Hour Yoga Teacher Training at RVC is certified by the Yoga Alliance.

 This 200 hour training is for beginners, Intermediate or advanced students.
 All students will be required to complete the following classes, yoga practice hours, adjustment hours/workshop hours.